shyftfederation/ansible-playbooks/README.md

 This has been tested with:
 1. Debian 11, Ubuntu 20.04 and Ubuntu 22.04 hosts
 2. Nethermind 1.15 and 1.16.
-Lower versions have a mildly different configuration file format
+Lower versions have a mildly different configuration file format.

 ## Quick launch a nethermind node